-Note: Apex requires that you surround SOQL and SOSL statements with square brackets to use them on the fly.
+Note: Apex requires that you surround SOQL and SOSL statements with square brackets to use them in your statements.
 You can use Apex script variables and expressions when preceded by a colon (:).

-Use convertCurrency() in a SOSL query to convert currency fields to the user's currency.
+Use convertCurrency () in a SOSL query to convert currency fields to the user's currency.
 This action requires that the organization is multi-currency enabled.